ernerdgn/fruit_recognizer/README.md

 # Fruit Recognizer

-This project is a simple android camera application that recognizes fruits.
+This is a simple android flutter project.
+A camera application that recognizes fruits.